studio24/mac-setup/apple-id.md

 * Store the new password in your private vault in 1Password
 * Verify your email

-## Login to your Mac with your Apple ID
+## Login to your Mac with your existing Apple ID

 Once the Apple ID is setup, login with it on your Mac:

 * Open System Preferences
 * Go to Internet Accounts > iCloud
 * Login with your Apple ID and password
+* Enable: Allow Find my Mac to use the location of this Mac
 * Select any required apps for iCloud to sync